open-source-modelling/insurance_python/bisection_alpha/README.md

 This repository has an implementation for a simple bisection method that finds the optimal parameter alpha for the Smith & Wilson algorithm offten used in insurance to interpolate/extrapolate rates or yields.

+The implementation is based on [Technical documentation of the Methodology to derive EIOPA's risk-free interest rate term structure](https://www.eiopa.europa.eu/sites/default/files/risk_free_interest_rate/12092019-technical_documentation.pdf) and [Wiki on Bisection method](https://en.wikipedia.org/wiki/Bisection_method)

 ## Problem
 Before using the Smith & Wilson algorithm, the user needs to provide the convergence speed parameter alpha.
 This parameter needs to be calibrated primarily so that that the extrapolated result matches the desired long term behaviour.